 - top up their account via bank transfer, credit card or debit card

-- verified their identity
+- verify their identity

-- ordered a physical card
+- order a physical card

-So I've been referred by a Revolut account holder, what's next?
+I've been referred by a Revolut account holder, what's next?

-What other legal "mumbo jumbo" should I know?
+What other legal information should I know?

-- If you think you are owed a reward that has not yet been granted then please reach out to our customer support via our in-App chat so that we can help.
+- If you think you are owed a reward that has not yet been granted then please reach out to our customer support via our in-app chat so that we can help

-- We may, at our sole discretion, suspend, terminate or change the terms and requirements of the Referral Program.
+- We may, at our sole discretion, suspend, terminate or change the terms and requirements of the Referral Program

 - These terms are published in English and any translation is a courtesy and office translation only - participants of the Referral Program cannot derive any rights from the translated version.
 The English language version of these terms shall apply and prevail and be conclusive and binding.
-The English version shall be used in legal proceedings.
+The English version shall be used in legal proceedings

 - To the extent permitted by law, these Referral Program Terms shall be exclusively governed by and construed in accordance with the laws of England and Wales.
 Any disputes arising out of or in connection with these terms shall exclusively be submitted to and dealt with by the competent court in England.